ivarsrb/RendeRays/README.md

 #### Usage example
 To start rendering the scene described in 'scene/test_scene.json' file and display images immediately after each render, write:
 > RendeRays.exe -f test_scene.json -s
+#### For developers
+In Visual Studio: after cloning the repo go to *'Project properties'* and select *'Debugging'* section:
+- Add *'Cmmand arguments'* as described above.
+- Set *'Working directory'* to location of the application .exe file.